-Other expenses incorporate items such as insurance, telecommunication and utility charges.
-The plan includes a default CPI increase of up to 2.5% for the majority of items however this rate is adjusted where an analysis of historical growth rates materially differs.
+Other expenses incorporate items such as insurance, telecommunication, and utility charges.
+The LTFP includes a default CPI increase of up to 2.5 per cent for the majority of items, with the rate adjusted where an analysis of historical growth rates materially differs.